littlehoushontheprairie/linode-firewall-autoupdater/README.md

 # linode-update-firewall

-This script runs its job every 5 minutes in the Docker conntainer.
-This will help isolate any issues and deploy in multiple environments.
+The Linode firewall uses an allowlist to prevent unwanted traffic on my server.
+This script is to update the allowlist in the Linode firewall automatically and runs its job every 5 minutes in the Docker conntainer.

 ## How to Run